How to Apply

 • What role does entrance testing play in the admissions process?

 Testing is one part of the process.
 Standardized test results are not always an accurate reflection of a student’s achievement or potential.
-However, testing offers a starting point to compare candidates, and for discussion with families about the opportunities and challenges a transition to Crescent School might involve.
+However, testing offers a starting point to compare candidates and for discussion with families about the opportunities and challenges a transition to Crescent School might involve.

 • Do you accept international students?
 Do you offer an ESL program?